jjsymes/deployment_interview-feature-m.data_augmentation_test/README.md

 # Deploy the container on Azure

-The repo contains the infrastucture code to deploy container using Azure App Service.
+The repo contains the infrastucture code to deploy the container built by github actions onto Azure App Service.

 To create the required infrastructure, login to an azure account using `az login`, and run `make apply` on the top level project directory. or run `terraform apply` in the infrastructure directory.

-Test the deployment with `make smoke_test`
+Test the deployment with `make smoke_test`.
+This tests that there is a http response from the app service.

 It is currently deployed to https://data-augmentation-test-dockerapp.azurewebsites.net/.
 Try, for example: https://data-augmentation-test-dockerapp.azurewebsites.net/?url=https://imgs.xkcd.com/comics/bad_code.png